oie-mines-paristech/ADEME_scenarios_premise/README.md

   ```

 A prospective version of ecoinvent is generated for each combination of : Year x IAM model x IAM scenario x French scenario.
-The newly created market datasets are tagged with 'Tr2050', for example : `market for electricity, high voltage, Tr2050` (FR) or `market for hydrogen, gaseous, Tr2050`
+The newly created market datasets are tagged with 'Tr2050', for example : `market for electricity, high voltage, Tr2050` (FR) or `market for hydrogen, gaseous, Tr2050` (FR)

 Ecoinvent database compatibility
 --------------------------------